c3lang/c3docs-old/docs/attributes.md

 ### `weak` (fn, var)

 Emits a weak symbol rather than a global.

-### `opaque` (struct, union, enum)

-Prevents the union or struct from being statically allocated by other modules.
-In the case of enums, prevents the enum from being converted to a value.

 ## User defined attributes